This is a lot longer than my usual post but I wrote it on a recent silent Sunday morning, and wanted to share it with you.

 Thay says,

-“walking in peace and freedom is a wonderful way to bring the ultimate dimension into the historical dimension”*.
+in peace and freedom is a wonderful way to bring the ultimate dimension into

 In the historical dimension the pairs of opposites, such as good and bad, right and wrong, rule us, yet they only exist in our perceptions.
 They do not exist in the ultimate dimension, or in present moment experience.
 In the peace of the present moment we can see the reality of the conscious world, rather than living in a dream of our own making.